How much does a loft conversion cost in 2025?

 The cost of a loft conversion can vary dramatically based on size and quality.

-They cover clearing of materials from the loft space, relocating an existing water tank, insulation of walls and ceiling, softwood framing (where wood is placed to make new structures), plasterboard on walls and ceiling, a new straight flight of stairs, new electrics and heating.
+They cover the clearing of materials from the loft space, relocating an existing water tank, insulation of walls and ceiling, softwood framing (where wood is placed to make new structures), plasterboard on walls and ceiling, a new straight flight of stairs, new electrics and heating.

 Rooflight loft conversion costs